Staff & Board of Directors

 An avid supporter of the arts, Grant was Vice President of the Young Musicians of Minnesota, an organization dedicated to promoting and supporting classical music for young musicians.
 With them, he has been published and featured as a guest on Minnesota Public Radio.

 In his free time, Grant likes to stay active and enjoy the outdoors.
-His hobbies include rock climbing, Nordic skiing, trail running, cycling, tennis, and birding.
-He also likes to cook, travel, and attempting to golf.
+His hobbies include rock climbing, Nordic skiing, golf, cycling, tennis, and birding.
+He also has a passion for French cooking and world travel.

 Ashley Hoffman